Gravitational four-fermion interaction and dynamics of the early Universe

 Let us analyze the expressions for $\rho_{ff}$ and $p_{ff}$ in our case of the interaction of two ultrarelativistic fermions (labeled $a$ and $b$) in their locally inertial center-of-mass system.
 We follow here the line of reasoning of \cite{kh}.

 The axial and vector currents of fermion $a$ are, respectively,

-here $E$ is the energy of fermion $a$, $\phi_a$ is two-component spinor, $\n$ and $\n^\prime$ are the unit vectors of its initial and final momenta $\p$ and $\p^\prime$, respectively; under the discussed extreme conditions all fermion masses can be neglected.
-In the center-of-mass system, the axial and vector currents of fermion $b$ are obtained from these expressions by changing the signs: $\n \to -\n$, $\n^\prime \to -\n^\prime$.
-Then, after averaging over the directions of $\n$ and $\n^\prime$, we arrive at the following semiclassical expressions for the nonvanishing components of the energy-momentum tensor, i.e. for the energy density $\rho_{ff}$ and pressure $p_{ff}$:
+here $E$ is the energy of fermion $a$, $\phi_a$ is two-component spinor, $\bm n$ and $\bm n'$ are the unit vectors of its initial and final momenta $\bm p$ and $\bm p'$, respectively; under the discussed extreme conditions all fermion masses can be neglected.
+In the center-of-mass system, the axial and vector currents of fermion $b$ are obtained from these expressions by changing the signs: $\bm n \to - \bm n$, $\bm n' \to - \bm n'$.
+Then, after averaging over the directions of $\bm n$ and $\bm n'$, we arrive at the following semiclassical expressions for the nonvanishing components of the energy-momentum tensor, i.\,e. for the energy density $\rho_{ff}$ and pressure $p_{ff}$:\footnote{Note, that in Refs. \cite{kh, kr} the $AA$ contribution to $\rho_{ff}$ and $p_{ff}$ is 4 times smaller.
+AR thanks S.\,K. Maity for the query that led to a recalculation of $AA$ and $VV$ contributions.}

-here and below $n_a$ and $n_b$ are the number densities of the corresponding sorts of fermions and antifermions, $n = \sum_a n_a$ is the total density of fermions and antifermions, the summation $\sum_{a,\,b}$ extends over all sorts of fermions and antifermions; $\zeta = \,<\si_a\si_b>$ is the average value of the product of corresponding $\si$-matrices, presumably universal for any $a\neq b$.
-Since the number of sorts of fermions and antifermions is large, one can neglect here for numerical reasons the contributions of exchange and annihilation contributions, as well as the fact that if $\si_a$ and $\si_b$ refer to the same particle, $<\si_a\si_b> = 3$.
+here and below $n_a$ and $n_b$ are the number densities of the corresponding sorts of fermions and antifermions, $n = \sum_a n_a$ is the total density of fermions and antifermions, the summation $\sum_\text{$a, b$}$ extends over all sorts of fermions and antifermions; $\zeta = \,\langle\bm \sigma_a\bm \sigma_b\rangle$ is the average value of the product of corresponding $\bm \sigma$-matrices, presumably universal for any $a \neq b$.
+Since the number of sorts of fermions and antifermions is large, one can neglect here for numerical reasons the contributions of exchange and annihilation contributions, as well as the fact that if $\bm \sigma_a$ and $\bm \sigma_b$ refer to the same particle, $\langle\bm \sigma_a\bm \sigma_b\rangle = 3$.
 It is only natural that after the performed averaging over all momenta orientations, the $P$-odd contributions of $VA$ to $\rho_{ff}$ and $p_{ff}$ vanish.